MD-TANZIM-EHSAN/sql-a-to-z/README.md

 # SQL A to Z 📊

 This repository contains a complete SQL learning path — from beginner to advanced — with practical examples, syntax explanations, and real-world practice queries.
-Ideal for students, job seekers, and data professionals.
+Ideal for students and data professionals.